ConnerArdman/Code-Quality-Guide/README.md

 # CSE 154 Code Quality Guide() {

-*A somewhat reasonable approach to web development for [CSE 154](https://cs.washington.edu/154) at the University of Washington.
+*A relatively rational approach to web development for [CSE 154](https://cs.washington.edu/154) at the University of Washington.
 Portions of this guide were adapted from [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript).*

 > Questions about the guide?
 We are always looking to improve our resources, feel free to reach out to [Conner](mailto:ardmanc@uw.edu) with any questions or concerns!